 Now as they went on their way, Jesus entered a village.
 And a woman named Martha welcomed him into her house.
 And she had a sister called Mary, who sat at the Lord’s feet and listened to his teaching.
 But Martha was distracted with much serving.”
 Luke 10:38-40a

 Distracted.
 A weak word to describe what happens when we lose focus on what we should be doing.
 Or saying.
 Or being.
-We blame it on so many things: a physical ailment we often label as Attention Deficit Disorder, too many people making demands on our time, and any number of other excuses.
+We blame it on so many things: too many people making demands on our time, responsibility, and any number of other excuses.

 Yes, I said excuses.
 Why?
 Well, because we have, or should have, the power over our own minds.
 We know what needs to be focused on and when and for how long.
 And yet, we try to do it all at once.